jainish4444/Final_lab_1/README.md

 # Task 4 - APIC-EM API

 You are given a code to talk to the APIC-EM sandbox controller in the files, create-ticket.py and get-network-hosts.py through RESI.
 The API-DOCS can be found at https://developer.cisco.com/site/apic-em/docs/api.gsp

 ### Objectives
-[Create a newfile called task03.py and import create-ticket.py to achive this]
+[Create a newfile called task4.py and import create-ticket.py to achive this]

-1. Modify get-network-host.py to display return a dict that contains the hosts with their Names and IP Addresses tuple as keys and MAC Addresses as values.
-[This should be done on the same file]
+1. Modify get-network-host.py to get-interface and display / return a dict that contains the interfaces with their deviceId and macAddress tuple as keys and portName as values.
+[This should be done on the same file and you have to change the api call]

-2. Write a new function called getnetworkdevicecount that gets the count of network devices.
+2. Write a new function called gethostcount that gets the count of hosts.
 (The API can be found under Inventory -> network-device -> count)

 Use the controller at: https://sandboxapic.cisco.com/